Tabula: Efficiently Computing Nonlinear Activation Functions for Secure Neural Network Inference: Results

-We compare the storage/memory savings \textsc{Tabula} achieves against garbled circuits.
-Recall that \textsc{Tabula} storage/memory usage grows exponentially with the size of its tables, which dictates the precision of the activations.
-Using less storage/memory (less precision for activations) incurs some amount of error into the function call, creating a tradeoff between storage/memory and network accuracy.
-Further note that \textsc{Tabula} tables must be stored on both client and server.
-Below we show both the storage/memory savings for a single ReLU operation (disregarding the accuracy impact from the quantization), and the storage/memory savings vs accuracy tradeoffs for various networks (LeNet, ResNet32/34, VGG).
+We compare the storage savings \textsc{Tabula} achieves against garbled circuits.
+Recall that \textsc{Tabula} requires storing a single lookup table for each nonlinear activation call.
+This storage cost grows exponentially with the size of its tables, which dictates the precision of the activations.
+Using less storage means reducing the precision for the activations of the neural network and introduces some amount of error into the nonlinear function.
+This creates a tradeoff between storage and network accuracy.
+Similar to garbled circuits, \textsc{Tabula} tables must be stored on both client and server, and likewise, storage costs are equivalent for both client and server; hence, in our results we show the storage cost for a single party.
+Below we show both the storage savings for a single ReLU operation disregarding the accuracy impact from the quantization, and additionally the storage vs accuracy tradeoffs for various networks (LeNet, ResNet32/34, VGG).
+Storage costs directly translate to memory usage costs at inference time since the lookup tables or garbled circuits must be loaded into memory to be used to evaluate the nonlinear functions.

-\textbf{ReLU Storage/Memory Savings vs Precision}\\ We compare the storage/memory use between \textsc{Tabula} and garbled circuits for a single ReLU operation. \textsc{Tabula}'s storage/memory use is the the size of its table (which grows exponentially with the precision used for activations) multiplied by the number of bits of elements in the original field (we default to 64-bit numbers).
-Garbled circuits, on the other hand, uses 17KB, 8.5KB, and 4.25KB for each 32-bit, 16-bit, and 8-bit ReLU operation \cite{delphi}.
+\textbf{ReLU Storage Savings vs Precision}\\ We compare the storage use between \textsc{Tabula} and garbled circuits for a single ReLU operation. \textsc{Tabula}'s storage use is the the size of its table multiplied by the number of bits of elements in the original field, which we default to 64-bit numbers.
+Garbled circuits, on the other hand, uses 17KB, 8.5KB, and 4.25KB for each 32-bit, 16-bit, and 8-bit ReLU operation respectively \citep{delphi}.